Neermathalam

-Neermathalam is an Indian Malayalam-language horror television series directed by S Janardhanan.
+Neermathalam is a Malayalam-language horror television series directed by S Janardhanan.
 The show premiered on 1 May 2017 on Asianet.
-It stars Rebecca Santhosh in the titular role.
+It stars Rebecca Santhosh in the title role.
 It aired on Asianet and on-demand through Disney+ Hotstar.

 Synopsis

 The story revolves around a ghost, Gouri (Rebecca), who committed suicide inside the bungalow called Chandrakantham as some people tried to molest during a superstitious ritual.